What is Verification?

 There are two ways to do this:

 - Use the IRS Data Retrieval Tool on www.fafsa.gov.
-This is the best way to provide PLU with 2014 tax return information.
+This is the best way to provide PLU with 2015 tax return information.
 This allows your completed tax information to be populated into your FAFSA.
-This can be done two weeks after your tax return is filed with the IRS, if done electronically, four weeks if a paper return was mailed to the IRS.
+This can be done three weeks after your tax return is filed with the IRS, if done electronically, eleven weeks if a paper return was mailed to the IRS.
 You cannot use the IRS Data Retrieval tool if you cannot answer “no” to all of the questions presented.
+For a youtube tutorial on the IRS Data Retrieval tool, click here (Please note, this is a 2015-16 tutorial which makes reference to signing the FAFSA using a FAFSA PIN.
+The PIN has been replaced with the FSA ID process for 2016-17).
 You must request a Tax Return Transcript if the IRS Data Retrieval tool is not an option for you.

 4. What happens if I don’t complete verification?